Choosing Bonefish Flies

 Weedy Bottoms and Tailing Fish

-Turtle grass flats are perfect habitat for tailing fish.
+Weedy flats are perfect habitat for tailing fish.
 Tailing fish are indicative of shallow water.
-As a result, we recommend small, light weight bonefish flies to avoid spooking fish in skinny water.
-The light weight flies get hung up less than weighted flies in the Turtle grass.
+As a result, we recommend small, lightweight bonefish flies and long leaders to avoid spooking fish in skinny water.
+The lightweight flies get hung up less than weighted flies in grassy flats.
 Not everyone is a fan of weed guards.
 Some anglers think the guard interferes with the bite of the fish, resulting in fewer hook ups, or dropping fish once they’re on.
-This can be the case, particularly with the heavier weed guards you find on commercially tied flies.
-We’re believers in weed guards and, after trial and error, have found that with these small bonefish flies, 10-pound Rio, or similar mono, is the thickest you want to use.
-Anything thicker than that on these small flies will interfere with the bite.
+This can be the case with heavier weed guards found on commercially tied flies.
+We’re believers in weed guards and, after trial and error, have found that 10-pound Rio, or similar mono, is the thickest you want to use.
+Anything thicker will interfere with the bite.
 We like the double weed guards that come to a V-shape at the front of the hook.
-These provide the least interference with the bite and keep the fly from getting hung up in the grass.
-It’s also important to use a light wire (but strong) hook to reduce the weight on the really shallow flats.
+These provide the least interference and keep the fly from getting hung up on weeds.
+It’s important to use a light wire (but strong) hook to reduce the weight on really shallow flats.